Sophie Tatischeff

 Sophie Catherine Tatischeff (23 October 1946 - 27 October 2001) was a French film editor and director.

 Born in Neuilly-sur-Seine, Tatischeff was the daughter of Jacques Tati.
-She began her career as assistant editor on her father's 1967 film Play Time.
+She began her career as assistant editor on her father's 1967 film Playtime.
 She also edited both Trafic (1971) and Parade (1974).

 After Tati's death she produced a colour version of his 1949 feature Jour de fête using previously unusable colour film elements shot simultaneously with the monochrome stock.
 In 2001, she also re-constructed his 1978 short film Forza Bastia.

 Tatischeff died in Paris from lung cancer in 2001.